fp-tower/blog/content/2020-01-27-introducing-error-reporting-in-optics.md

 ## Conclusion and future work

 I am super excited about this new encoding.
-It is to my knowledge a novel approach leveraging Scala specific features: variance.
+It is to my knowledge a novel approach leveraging Scala specific features: variance and union types.
 There were several [attempts](https://yairchu.github.io/posts/optics-with-error-reporting.html) to add error reporting to Haskell Lens, but the main issue seems to be related to type inference (see discussion on [coindexing](http://oleg.fi/gists/posts/2017-04-26-indexed-poptics.html#coindexed)).

 In my next blog post, I will explore the impact of error reporting on the rest of the optics hierarchy, e.g. can we return errors with other optics like `Prism` and `Traversal`?
-How can we add error reporting without breaking existing code (signature has changed)?
+How can we add error reporting without breaking existing code?
 What does it mean for `Optional` to have `Nothing` as error type?
-Surprisingly, we will see that variance and inheritance combine exceptionally well together and offer a compelling optics encoding.
+Surprisingly, we will see that variance and inheritance combine exceptionally well and offer a compelling optics encoding.

 Stay tuned.
 In the meantime, you can follow me on [twitter](https://twitter.com/JulienTruffaut) or discuss this article on reddit.